platipodium/vinos/doc/odd/paper.md

 Ports, preys, and gears are inactive agents that are introduced to structure the model in object-oriented design and encapsulated their state variables and methods.

 Ports can be boats' home or favourite landing **ports**.
 Boats start their activity from a port and dock to unload at a port.
 They can stay in a port when deciding not to fish.
-Along the German coast, there are 54 ports, for which boat and landing statistics are available.
+Along the German North Sea coast, there are 54 ports, for which boat and landing statistics are available.
 At the ports, the simulated landings are recorded.

 <!-- @todo  Make landings a prognostic variable for ports, get rid of landing statistics for now as input -->